jordansissel/ruby-stud/README.md

 * supervising tasks
 * tasks (threads that can return values, exceptions, etc)
 * interval execution (do X every N seconds)

+## TODO:

+* Make sure all things are documented. rubydoc.info should be able to clearly show folks how to use features of this library.
+* Add tests to cover all supported features.